Dettrax/MULTIMODAL-FORECASTING-MODEL-FOR-STOCK-PRICE-PREDICTION/README.md

 3. Run the data fetching script with the command `python scrapper.py`.

 4. Run the data preprocessing scripts in the following order:
+   - `python data_processing.py`
-   - `python Data_processing.py`
+   - `python finbert_vec.py`
    - `python final_process.py`
-   - `python finbert_vec.py`

 5. Run the model scripts in the following order:
    - `python Arima.py`
    - `python Garch.py`
    - `python call_lstm.py` (Choose between 1, 2, 3 for Seq, bidirectional, and CNN-Attention models.)
    - `python call_attention.py` (This script switches between Soft Attention, Scaled Dot-Product Attention, and Multi-Head Attention models based on the configuration.)
-   - `python Mamba.py` (Choose between V1, V2, V3 for different versions.)
+   - `python mark2.py` (Choose between V1, V2, V3 for different versions.)

+Please note for each script, you may need to change the configuration parameters based on your requirements. for example in `call_lstm.py` you can change the following parameters:
+- `model_type` (1, 2, 3 for Seq, Multilayer and bidirectional models)
+- HyperOpt parameters for baysian optimization
+- InCol to change the input columns

+in `call_attention.py` you can change the following parameters:
-Please note that the `call_attention.py` script switches between Soft Attention, Scaled Dot-Product Attention, and Multi-Head Attention models based on the configuration.
-You do not need to run separate scripts for each attention mechanism.
+- Att_type to switch between Soft Attention, Scaled Dot-Product Attention, and Multi-Head Attention models. default is Soft Attention
+- HyperOpt parameters for baysian optimization
+- InCol to change the input columns

+Note only mark2 has XGB model for fine-tuning

+In `mark1.py` , 'mark2.py' and 'mark3.py' you can change the following parameters:
+- HyperOpt parameters for baysian optimization
+- InCol to change the input columns

 ## Contributing